-- Angle trisection.
-Given an arbitrary angle, find a second angle whose degree measure is one third the measure of the original angle.
-P. L. Wantzel, 1837 - 2.
+- 1. Angle trisection.
+Given an arbitrary angle, find a second angle whose degree measure is one third the measure of the original angle. - 2.
 Circle squaring.
-Given an arbitrary circle, find a square whose enclosed area is equal to the area enclosed by the circle.
-F. von Lindemann, 1882 - 3.
+Given an arbitrary circle, find a square whose enclosed area is equal to the area enclosed by the circle. - 3.
 Cube doubling.
-Given an arbitrary cube, find a second cube whose volue is twice that of the original cube.
-P. L. Wantzel, 1837
+Given an arbitrary cube, find a second cube whose volume is twice that of the original cube.

-We shall see that such developments also turned out to have significant consequences for non - Euclidean geometry.
+We shall see that such developments also turned out to have significant implications for non - Euclidean geometry.